Ekinoxx0/Rushy/README.md

 Creation from **12/2014**

+This project :
-This project will never be finish and is only for the demonstation...
+ - Will never be finish
+ - Is only for the demonstation
+ - Does not represent my actual developpement's skills (Please consider that a developer evolve in his career)
+ - Probably does not respect the Java Convention because at that time I did not respect them (Now I try to do so)